mt-caret/mizu/README.md

 tries to minimize information leakage, similar to [Pond](https://web.archive.org/web/20151101081526/https://pond.imperialviolet.org/).

+**DISCLAIMER**: The design and implementation of Mizu is done by non-cryptographers who have not had substantial experience designing or implementing security-critical communication protocols.
+Please do not use this for anything real.

 ## how does Mizu work?

 Mizu initiates sessions between users with a protocol based on